famaxth/Games-Parser/README.md

 # Games-Parser

-A Python script that parses the site Amazon.co.uk
+A Python script for getting a list of new games in 2021

 ## Installation Instructions